centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## RRD files

 An RRD file contains the data for a [metric](#metric).
 RRD files are used to build performance [graph](#graphs).
 If there are no RRD files, graphs cannot be displayed.
-Because of the way RRD works, the data displayed in the graphs show a trend rather than the exact data that was measured.
+Because of the way RRD works, the data displayed in the graphs shows a trend rather than the exact data that was measured.

 ## Scheduler